Quesnel Pool Upgrades and Referendum

 Why are not able to secure any provincial or federal grants for upgrading?
 Why are we not able to request financial support from the mills in our community like West Fraser?

-Jenn22 asked over 1 year ago
+Jenn22 asked over 2 years ago

 The City/CRD received a number of generous donations from community and corporate donors for the West Fraser Centre and both the City and CRD have been successful in obtaining grants for a wide range of projects.
 The City and CRD intend to pursue opportunities to secure funding from external sources for this project as well however because external funding is uncertain, we have shown the impact on taxation for each option of this project, assuming no other funding is obtained.